MyNameIsTrez/array-based-hash-table-in-c/README.md

 ## Credits

+My explanation is based on [flapenguin's great blog post](https://flapenguin.me/elf-dt-hash).

 The hash table implementation is taken from the code Linux uses to perform symbol lookup in ELF files.
-The Linux Foundation documentation is [here](https://refspecs.linuxfoundation.org/elf/gabi4+/ch5.dynamic.html#hash), and flapenguin explains it well [here](https://flapenguin.me/elf-dt-hash).
+The Linux Foundation documentation is [here](https://refspecs.linuxfoundation.org/elf/gabi4+/ch5.dynamic.html#hash).